-considered the effects of the proposal and the alternatives to it through the NEPA and NGA processes.
+To avoid placing premature and illegal restrictions on its decisionmaking, DOE/FE may not approve Sabine Pass's export proposal, conditionally or finally, until it has considered the effects of the proposal and the alternatives to it through the NEPA and NGA processes.

-C. McMoRan's Proposal Will Have Numerous Harmful Environmental and Other Effects and Is Contrary to The Public Interest
+C. Sabine Pass's Proposal Will Have Numerous Harmful Environmental and Other Effects and Is Contrary to The Public Interest

-McMoRan's proposal is inconsistent with the public interest.
-Environmentally, the proposal will harm the environment around the terminal site, in the gas plays where additional production occurs, and nationwide as it induces additional coal use.
+Sabine Pass's proposal is inconsistent with the public interest.
+Environmentally, the proposal will harm the environment around the expanded terminal site and pipeline route, in the gas plays where additional production occurs, and nationwide as it induces additional coal use.
 These environmental injuries all cause economic damage as well.
 In terms of more purely economic impact, the proposal will raise domestic gas prices, eliminate jobs in manufacturing and other domestic industries, disrupt communities, and regressively transfer wealth from working class families to large corporations.
-Available evidence indicates that even when these environmental and intra-US distributional effects are ignored (although they must not be), LNG exports will likely have a negative impact on GDP and other measures of aggregate welfare.
-Beach of these adverse impacts require additional consideration in the NEPA process and in DOE/FE's ongoing review of the economic impacts of gas exports.
-Even the evidence of adverse impacts available now, however, greatly overwhelms McMoRan's cursory assertion that its proposal is consistent with Presidential objectives and will provide economic benefits.
+Available evidence indicates that even when these environmental and intra-US distributional effects are ignored (although they must not be), LNG exports will likely have a negative impact on GDP and other measures of aggregate welfare.40 Each of these adverse impacts require additional consideration in the NEPA process and in DOE/FE's ongoing review of the economic impacts of gas exports.
+Even the evidence of adverse impacts available now, however, greatly overwhelms Sabine Pass's cursory assertion that its proposal will provide economic benefits.

-The environmental harms caused by McMoRan's proposal can be divided into three categories: direct effects of the terminal and associated infrastructure, indirect effects of the additional gas production the project will induce, and non-localized indirect effects resulting from increased domestic gas prices and resulting increases in coal combustion.
-As we explain below, each of these categories of effects must be considered in DOE/FE's NEPA and NGA analyses, and each weighs against finding that the proposed project is consistent with the public interest.
-Somewhat separate from these environmental impacts are the harms to US communities and employees as a result of the proposed exports.
+The environmental harms caused by Sabine Pass's proposal can be divided into three categories: direct effects of the expanded terminal and pipeline and associated infrastructure, indirect effects of the additional gas production the project will induce, and non-localized indirect effects resulting from increased domestic gas prices and resulting increases in coal combustion.
+As we explain below, each of these categories of effects must be considered in DOE/FE's NEPA and NGA analyses, and each weighs against finding that the proposed project is consistent with the public interest.41 Somewhat separate from these environmental impacts are the harms to US communities and employees as a result of the proposed exports.
 In light of these costs and a more sober assessment of the project's benefits, if DOE/FE were to make a decision on the available record (rather than engaging in further study of these issues, as is warranted here), DOE/FE would have to conclude that these impacts outweigh any possible benefit of the project.